veritas-project/phase1/README.md

 - For the *customer marketing* use case, see the `customer_marketing` folder.

 NOTE: This is an initial upload of the Phase 1 code.
-The final version will have the two case-studies integregated with a unified set of installation instructions etc.
+The final version will have the two case studies integregated with a unified set of installation instructions etc.